cncf/kubernetes-community-days/content/events/2020-london/contact.md

 title: Contact
 ---

-If you’d like to contact us by email: organisers@kubernetesdays.london
+If you’d like to contact us by email: organizers-london@kubernetescommunitydays.org

 # Want to be Kept Up-to-date?